SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

     * First release out very very soon (maybe today!)
   * Quick tour
     * Can update pointing information from external metadata, fix FITS observer location keywords
-    * Correct for instrument degredation
+    * Correct for instrument degradation
     * 'aiaprep' functionality
     * Includes AIA wavelength response functions and PSF functions
   * Lessons learned
-    * Very simple package, builing on other packages where possible
+    * Very simple package, building on other packages where possible
     * Took a lot of time and effort to build the infrastructure
     * *Very* important to have a sunpy developer in the room, to communicate existing functionality in other packages
     * Not helpful to pigeon-hole people between SunPy team and instrument teams